waywardgeek/cardstream/README.md

 Only extensive cryptanalysis by experts can begin to offer confidence in a scheme, and this new scheme currently has none.

+That said, here's a start, from my own cryptanalysis.

+### Distinguishing vs random stream

+This scheme is already "broken", in that it is trivial to distinguish the output from truly random numbers.
+Because of this, the scheme should never be used by computers to encrypt messages, since more secure schemes exist.

+To test if a key stream is not random, count the number of black aces.
+There are about 4.2$ more black aces in the generated key stream vs random.

+A good cryptanalist should be able to recover useful information given enough ciphertext, but it is unclear if this can result in a full break of the scheme, enabling the attacker to recover the deck's state.

 ### Brute force guessing

 There are only 2^88 possible ways to shuffle 26 cards (26 factorial).
 This is